Updated for July 2017!

 365 Careers is a firm specializing in high-end business, financial, data science, and office producitvity training programs.
 Our growing list of courses includes Excel (Microsoft Excel for Beginner and Advanced users), PowerPoint, Financial Modeling, Company Valuation, Accounting, Investment Banking, Financial Modeling, Company Valuation, Financial Planning & Analysis, Job Hunting, Strategy, Management, Marketing, Decision Making and Negotiation, and Python trainings.
-Our goal is to provide to our students the practical instruments that they will need in order to perform successfully at their future workplace.
+Our goal is to provide to our students the practical instruments they will need in order to perform successfully at their future workplace.